This one-week South Dakota Road Trip itinerary covers all the major South Dakota attractions.

 See the beauty of the Black Hills riding a vintage steam train.
 The 1880 carries passengers between Hill City and Keystone from early May until early October.
 Travel round-trip (2¼ hours) or one-way from either city.
 The South Dakota State Railroad Museum at the depot in Hill City displays memorabilia from former South Dakota railroads.

-Almost everywhere you drive in the Black Hills is a “scenic drive” but here are a couple routes that are stellar.
-It’s the perfect way to like places on your itinerary together.
+Almost all the roads in the Black Hills are “scenic drives” but there are a couple routes that are stellar.
+It’s the perfect way to link places on the itinerary together.

-This is a National Scenic Byway connecting many of the highlights of the Black Hills.
-Its 68 miles winds over spiral bridges, through rock tunnels and around rocky peaks and forested hills.
+The Peter Norbreck Scenic Byway connects many of the highlights of the Black Hills.
+A national scenic byway, its 70 miles (110 km) winds over spiral bridges, through rock tunnels and around rocky peaks and forested hills.
 Take a day and tour the entire byway.

-It is a part of the Peter Norbreck Scenic Byway.
-The 18-mile road winds between Mount Rushmore and the intersection of US 16A and SD36.
+Iron Mountain Road is an 18-mile (28-km) section of the Peter Norbreck Scenic Byway.
+It winds between Mount Rushmore and the intersection of US16A and SD36.
 Its tunnels frame Mount Rushmore.
-The Byway will take about an hour to travel depending how often you stop.
+This section takes about an hour to travel depending on the number of photo stops.

-Travel through Spearfish Canyon’s 20 miles of beautiful scenery.
+Travel the Spearfish Canyon Scenic Byway, through Spearfish Canyon’s 20 miles of beautiful scenery.
 Waterfalls and hiking options are throughout the canyon.
-While the drive can be 30 minutes, expect longer as you’ll want to stop and admire the scenery.
+At a minimum, the drive is 30 minutes long, but allow longer to stop and admire the scenery.
 Bridal Veil Falls is right at the roadside and definitely worth a stop.

 Best Cities to Visit in South Dakota

-In the summer, Main Street Square has bubbling water jets for the kids to play in.
-They become a light show at night.
-The square has a small concert stage as well.
+The 2nd largest city in South Dakota, Rapid City is the gateway to the Black Hills and a great base for a road trip.
+Enjoy its family-friendly things to do.
+In the summer, Main Street Square has bubbling water jets for the kids to play in which are lit at night.
+The square has a small concert stage.
 It’s a good starting point for the City of Presidents Walk.

-Twelve intersections along Main and St. Joseph Streets (between 4th and 9th Streets) display life-size bronze statues of the 43 former presidents of the United States.
-As you walk these streets you will see many of the city’s beautiful buildings.
-There are plaques which explain some of both the city’s and the buildings’ history and their architecture.
+Twelve intersections along Main and St. Joseph Streets (between 4th and 9th Streets) display life-size bronze statues of 43 former presidents of the United States.
+Walk these streets and see many beautiful buildings.
+Plaques explain both city and building history.

-Dinosaur Park is on the register of National Historic Places.
-The kids can climb on seven life size dinosaurs while the adults get a panoramic view of the Rapid City skyline.
+The circa 1930 Dinosaur Park is on the register of National Historic Places.
+The kids can climb on life-sized dinosaurs while the adults get a panoramic view of the Rapid City skyline.

-The site began in the 1930’s as a drug store.
-The owners were able to expand the site rapidly by erecting lots of billboards advertising “free water” along the interstate.
+This is the home of the infamous Wall Drug.
+It opened in the 1930’s as a drug store.
+During the depression, they erected lots of billboards advertising “free water” along the interstate.
 The idea was to capitalize on the increase in traffic from the newly opened Mount Rushmore.
 It worked!
+Wall Drug is much more than a drug store today.

 Today, the wild west-themed shopping mall consists of a drug store (where it all began), gift shops, restaurant, chapel and various other stores.
 There are historic photos, an arcade and a panning/mining experience for the kids.

 The water is still free and a cup of coffee is only 5 cents!
-A fun place to spend an hour or two.
+It’s fun place to spend an hour or two.

 The Homestake Gold Mine removed copious quantities of gold and silver from beneath Lead over 126 years.
-Sanford Lab Homestake Visitor Center explains the mine’s operations before it closed in 2001 and the science behind its lab.
-This lab occupies some of the 370 miles of tunnels between the surface to as deep as 1.5 miles below.
+Sanford Lab Homestake Visitor Center explains the mine’s operations before it closed in 2001 and the science behind the lab.
+The lab occupies some of the 370 miles (595 km) of tunnels which go as deep as 1.5 miles (2.4 km) below ground.
 The Sanford Underground Research Facility carries out research to help further our knowledge of the universe including the role of neutrinos.
 Take the great trolley tour offered in the summer for a small fee.
 It tours the town and some of the surface buildings at the research facility.
 The free visitor center is open year-round.

 Deadwood, a National Historic Landmark, began as a gold mining town in the 1870’s.
-This was the wild frontier including gunfighter Wild Bill Hickok’s shooting in 1876.
+This was the wild frontier.
+Infamous gunfighter Wild Bill Hickok was shot here in 1876.
 Many of the buildings were built in that era.
-Today, with a portion of the profits from the gaming halls in Deadwood (there are about 80), the city restores its early buildings and preserves its past.
+Using a portion of the state taxes collected from gambling, Deadwood restores its early buildings and preserves its past.
 Take a very informative walking tour of town or a trolley tour is available.

 Mount Moriah Cemetery, high on a hill, offers a beautiful view of the city within Deadwood Gulch.
-Wild Bill Hickok and Calamity Jane are buried here.
-People have been coming to visit these famous residents since Wild Bill’s death.
-The last burial was in 1949.
-The visitor center opens 7 days a week from Memorial Day to mid-October.
-Visit the cemetery year-round with a small admission fee.
+This is the final resting place of Wild Bill Hickok and Calamity Jane.
+People have been visiting these famous residents since Wild Bill’s death.
+The cemetery’s last burial was in 1949.
+The cemetery is open year-round and the visitor center opens from Memorial Day to mid-October.

-Another town which began as a mining town, Spearfish thrives as an access point to the Black Hills and as a center for arts and culture.
-The picturesque downtown includes some buildings as old as Spearfish itself.
-It has plenty of options for any shopper (clothing, antiques, coffee shops, cafes and more).
+Spearfish thrives as an access point to the Black Hills and a center for arts and culture.
+Another town built due to mining, its picturesque downtown includes some buildings as old as Spearfish itself.
+There are plenty of options for shopping enthusiasts, from clothing to antiques, with coffee shops, cafes and more.
 The beautiful clock tower is topped by a Termesphere painted by Spearfish’s own Dick Termes.

-If you are going to be in Spearfish for any length of time, this is an absolute must-see.
+The Termesphere Gallery is an absolute must-see.
 We were spellbound.
 Dick Termes uses six-point perspective to paint entire worlds on a sphere.
 Many of the spheres are suspended and attached to small quiet motors.
 The motor turns the sphere to showcase the whole work of art.
-The gallery is free and open daily in the summer and weekends during the winter or by appointment.
+The gallery is free and open daily in the summer or by appointment.

 Belle Fourche, a small city of about 5,500 people, is home to the Center of the Nation monument.
 The monument sits in a beautiful park by the Belle Fourche River.
-Flags of the 50 US states surround the 21-foot diameter monument constructed of South Dakota granite.
+Flags of the 50 US states surround a 21-foot-diameter monument constructed of South Dakota granite.
 The visitor center and Tri-State Museum are close by.
 For purists, the actual geographic center is about 20 miles northwest of Belle Fourche.

-If you’re driving from the east, here are a few things to do in eastern South Dakota.
+Driving from the east?
+These are a few things to do in eastern South Dakota.

 Porter Sculpture Park